 Segments subfield and the First Segment subfield in the VHT MIMO Control field as defined in 8.4.1.46

 (VHT MIMO Control field).
-All segments shall be sent in a single A-MPDU..
+All segments shall be sent in a single A-MPDU, and shall be included in the A-MPDU in the descending order of the Remaining Segments values.

 …